eltons-academy/az-204/modules/intro-resourcegroups/README.md

 When you create a resource with the CLI it waits until resource is ready and then prints the details.

+---
+🧭 Explore the new Resource Group in the Azure Portal - this link opens your [Resource Group list](https://portal.azure.com/#browse/resourcegroups).
+Check through the blades - even though the RG doesn't do anything, there's a lot you can do with the resources in the group (When you have some):

+- _Overview_ basic details, list of resources, option to delete resources
+- _Access Control (IAM)_ for setting access permissions for users and groups
+- _Resource visualizer_ gives you a graphical representation of the resources
+- _Cost Management_ for spending forecasts and setting budgets
+- _Monitoring...Advisor Recommendations_ will show suggestions for best practices
+---

 ## Manage Resource Groups

 The `az` command line works in a consistent way for all resources.
 You create, list, show and delete them using the same verbs.